garrandall/popular-music-data/tracks/used-2-lil-wayne.md

 I still don't know today
 Was he playing with the gun or was it an accident
 I still...
-I just don't....
-I....
+I just don't...
+I...
 I be wanting to ask him but I never asked him after all these years Was that a accident or did he... or was he playing with the gun So I never really found out about what...
 You know what happ-... what really happened with him and that shooting